2018 Connecticut Senate election: District 23

 Incumbent Democratic state senator Edwin Gomes had represented the Connecticut's 23rd State Senate District since 2015.
 He did not run for reelection in 2018.
 The open seat was won by Democratic nominee Dennis Bradley against Republican John Rodriguez.

 District 24

 Incumbent Republican state senator Michael McLachlan, who was also the nominee of the Independent Party of Connecticut, had represented the Connecticut's 24th State Senate District since 2009.
 He was defeated for reelection by Democratic nominee Julie Kushner, who was also the nominee of the Working Families Party.

 District 25

 Incumbent Democratic state senator Bob Duff, who was also the nominee of the Working Families Party, had represented the Connecticut's 25th State Senate District since 2005.
 He won reelection against Republican Mark Marc D'Amelio, who was also the nominee of the Independent Party of Connecticut.

 District 26

 Incumbent Republican state senator Toni Boucher, who was also the nominee of the Independent Party of Connecticut, had represented the Connecticut's 26th State Senate District since 2009.
 She was defeated for reelection by Democratic nominee Will Haskell.
+Haskell became the first Democrat to hold this seat since Edward J. Kelley in 1943, and the first to win it since Hanford S. Weed in 1912.